1994 Northridge earthquake: Television, movie, and music productions

-The production of movies and TV shows was disrupted.
+The production of movies and television shows was disrupted.
 At the time of the quake, before dawn on Monday morning, the Warner Bros. film Murder in the First (with Christian Slater, Kevin Bacon, and Gary Oldman) was being filmed only 4 mi from the epicenter.
 Production came to a halt.
 The main courtroom set was in shambles.
 The building containing the set was later "red tagged" as unsafe due to the damage it sustained.
 The Star Trek: Deep Space Nine episode "Profit and Loss" was being filmed at the time, and actors Armin Shimerman and Edward Wiley left the Paramount Pictures lot in full Ferengi and Cardassian makeup, respectively.
 The season five episode of Seinfeld entitled "The Pie" was due to begin shooting on January 17 before stage sets were damaged.
 Also, ABC's General Hospital set at ABC Television Center suffered partial structural collapse and water damage.

 An earthquake scene was written in the screenplay of Wes Craven's New Nightmare and the earthquake occurred in the middle of its production timeline.
 Subsequently, the production company, New Line Cinema, incorporated real-life footage of the earthquake aftermath into the final cut.

 Some archives of film and entertainment programming were also affected.
 For example, the original 35 mm master films for the 1960s sitcom My Living Doll were destroyed.

 In January 1994 Michael Jackson planned to record his new album HIStory: Past, Present and Future, Book I but due to the earthquake, which terrified Jackson, they were moved to New York at The Hit Factory.